Shu-AFK/WawiIC/CONFIG.md

 - Categories must exactly match the category names defined in your JTL-Wawi system.
 This one-to-one match is required so the application can correctly reference and combine item images based on category.
 - The `shop website` field must be the URL to the corresponding shop’s homepage for that category.
 Providing the correct homepage link per category ensures the application can resolve and fetch the appropriate item images to combine.

-Fill in the empty strings with real values and add more objects as needed, separated by commas within the array.
+Fill in the real values for `category id`, and add more objects inside `mappings` as needed, separated by commas.